 A payment-in-kind or PIK loan is a loan where the borrower is allowed to make interest payments in forms other than cash.
 The PIK loan enables the debtor to borrow without having the burden of a cash repayment of interest until the loan term is ended.
 PIK loans are commonly used in leveraged buyout (LBO) transactions.

-Depending on the case, the payment of interest may be made by another debt security by the borrowing of a company’s securities or by the issuance of stock options.
-Upon maturity or refinancing of the loan, the total amount of the original loan plus the PIK notes issued in lieu of interest is repaid.
+Depending on the case, the payment of interest may be made by issuing another debt or by the issuance of stock options.
+Upon maturity or refinancing of the loan, the total amount of the original loan plus the PIK debt issued in lieu of interest is repaid.

 Advantages of PIK Loans

 PIK loans are taken if a company has a liquidity problem but has the capability to pay interest without paying in cash form.
 This is attractive to companies that want to avoid making current cash outlays for debt interest, such as during a management or leveraged buyout or during a growth phase of the business.
 In order to protect their liquid assets, companies pay their liabilities with the help of new liabilities.